Safety & Wellbeing

 - The importance of transition in children's lives – we recognise that during times of transition children can be emotionally vulnerable, therefore we have robust procedures in place to support children’s transitions at different times during their school lives.

 Each of our schools have a Designated Safeguarding Lead (DSL) and a Deputy Designated Safeguarding Lead.
-Their detail can be viewed on the schools' "Safeguarding Team" pages.
+Their details can be viewed on the schools' "Safeguarding Team" pages.